fetchai/agents-tac/docs/sections/registration_phase.rst

 Register to TAC
 ^^^^^^^^^^^^^^^^

-In order to register, a TAC Agent must send a :class:`~tac.platform.protocol.Register` message to the controller agent.
+In order to register, a TAC Agent must send a `Register` message to the controller agent.

-The message :class:`~tac.platform.protocol.Register` is an empty message.
-In order to undo the effect of the registration, the agent can unregister from the competition by sending the :class:`~tac.platform.protocol.Unregister` message.
+The message `Register` is an empty message.
+In order to undo the effect of the registration, the agent can unregister from the competition by sending the `Unregister` message.

 .. mermaid:: ../diagrams/register_to_tac.mmd